Exterior view of Estadio Akron near Guadalajara showing the volcano-inspired grass-covered design

 History of Estadio Akron

-The story of Estadio Akron begins with Jorge Vergara Madrigal, the visionary owner of Chivas who in 2003 commissioned French designer Jean-Marie Massaud to create a stadium unlike anything in the Americas.
-Massaud, working with fellow designer Daniel Pouzet, conceived what he called the “Volcano Stadium” — a venue that would emerge from the earth itself.
+The story of Estadio Akron begins with Jorge Vergara Madrigal, the visionary owner of Chivas who in 2004 commissioned French designer Jean-Marie Massaud to create a stadium unlike anything in the Americas.
+Massaud, working with fellow designer Daniel Pouzet, conceived what he called the “Volcano Stadium”, a venue that would emerge from the earth itself.
+The sports-architecture firm Populous (then HOK Sport) and local studio VFO Arquitectos carried the concept into a buildable design.
+The roughly $200 million project was financed privately by Vergara, and funding shortfalls stretched the timeline for years.
+Today the stadium is owned by Amaury Vergara, Jorge’s son, who inherited control of Chivas.

-February 2004: Construction began on the site in Zapopan, on the western edge of the Guadalajara metropolitan area.
-The project was ambitious: sink a 50,000-seat bowl below ground level, surround it with grass-covered slopes, and crown it with a floating circular canopy.
-Financial difficulties stretched the timeline considerably.
+February 2004: Vergara commissioned the project for a site in Zapopan, on the western edge of the Guadalajara metropolitan area.
+The plan was ambitious: sink a roughly 50,000-seat bowl below ground level, surround it with grass-covered slopes, and crown it with a floating circular canopy.
+Funding shortfalls meant vertical construction did not get fully underway until 2007.

-July 30, 2010: After six years of construction, the stadium opened with a friendly between Chivas and Manchester United.
-Over 70,000 fans packed the venue — exceeding its official capacity — to witness the inauguration of their new home.
+July 30, 2010: The stadium opened with a friendly between Chivas and Manchester United.
+Over 70,000 fans packed the venue, exceeding its official capacity, to witness the inauguration of their new home.

 October 2011: Estadio Akron hosted the opening and closing ceremonies of the 2011 Pan American Games, bringing international attention to the venue and to Guadalajara as a sporting city.